dpirotte/pgbouncer/doc/usage.md

 pool_mode
 :   The database's override pool_mode, or NULL if the default will be used instead.

+host_strategy
+:   The database's host_strategy if the host contains a comma-separated list.

 max_connections
 :   Maximum number of allowed connections for this database, as set by